 Left: An ecstatic Dr Kasso stands on the building site of the upgrade and extension of the Port Vila National Eye Centre.

-We will help Clerence as soon as possible and her overall health allows.
-However, it would have been so much better if the diabetes that led to her eye disease had been recognised and managed properly.
-Most of her current problems, including her cataracts, might have been avoided.
+If the diabetes that led to her eye disease had been recognised and managed properly most of her problems, including her cataracts, might have been avoided.

 Clerence is just one of many who is affected by the epidemic of diabetes hitting the Pacific, as people are having to move away from the healthy foods that were the mainstays of their traditional diet.
 We believe the scale of diabetes within the Pacific requires a co-ordinated approach, involving governments, other key organisations and The Foundation.